DJInt/ajaxForm/README.md

 <script src="/path/to/ajaxForm.js"></script>
 ```

-The script will automatically generate a new ajax object with the form data (using form.serialize()), the form action will be used as the URL and form method will be used as ajax type property.
+The script will automatically do:
+- Create a new ajax object
+- Assign form data (using .serialize() method) as the object's data attribute
+- Assign form action as the object's url attribute (if set)
+- Assign from method as the object's type attribute (if set)
+- Return the ajax object

 ## Usage
 ### Basic Usage - Just send form data to server